rhythm2905/ZomentumBackend/README.md

 # Movie Ticket Booth Interface
 Movie Ticket Booth is a REST Interface for buying, updating, deleting tickets to movie shows.
-This Application is designed in Node Js and database is managed using MongoDB.
+This Framework is designed in Node Js and database is managed using MongoDB.
 ![](https://www.ticketonlinebooking.com/wp-content/uploads/2018/11/movie.jpg)

 ## Prerequisite Stack